 Preparing for International Careers in Germany

-- Learn strategies and techniques to create a job-search plan that matches your individual career goals.
+- Learn strategies and use resources to develop an international career plan that matches your individual goals

 Germany is a global center for commerce, industry, diplomacy, and world aid, and is the world's fourth largest economy.